PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        "If you use a large I/O buffer to access the file system, then the MMCSD driver will perform multiple block SD transfers.
 With DMA ON, this seems to result in CRC errors detected by the hardware during the transfer.
-Workaround:  Use I/O buffers less the 1024 bytes."
+Workaround:  CONFIG_MMCSD_MULTIBLOCK_DISABLE=y"

-       For this reason, CONFIG_FTPD_DATABUFFERSIZE=512 appears in the defconfig file.
+       For this reason, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y appears in the defconfig file.

     6. Another DMA-related concern.
 I see this statement in the reference